institut-galilee/2022-ml-iot-m2-G4/README.md

 - Finally type `python3 main.py`to run the program.

 Once the program start you can say some word listed in string pattern (in ther terminal) for example 'placement, teacher, test, school, etc. '.
-Once these words are detected by the program there will be a cheating.mp3 audio file will alerte the professeur then the programme will stop automatically
+Once these words are detected by the program there will be a cheating.mp3 audio file will alerte the professeur then the programme will stop automatically<br>

-### You can also see the webcam detect some object like 'person, bicycle, car, etc.'.
+You can also see the webcam detect some object like 'person, bicycle, car, etc.'.<br>
-### Object which are detectable by the webcam are listed in `coco.names`
+Object which are detectable by the webcam are listed in `coco.names`

 ## Help
 - If you have `_portaudio as pa` error go to this [site](https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error) and try to run the steps mention in it.